DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 To describe something complicated we often rely on explanations using simpler components.
 For instance, a [brachiosaurus](https://brachiolab.github.io/) is a dinosaur which looks like a mixture of a lizard and a giraffe, and a dog is an animal with four legs, a tail, fur, and a snout.
 This is the *principle of compositionality* at work!

 A promising method for understanding deep neural networks is to similarly break down their complex behavior into human-understandable components called concepts.
 Interestingly, past work such as [TCAV](https://proceedings.mlr.press/v80/kim18d/kim18d.pdf) from Kim et. al. and [Posthoc Concept Bottleneck Models](https://openreview.net/pdf?id=nA5AZ8CEyow) from Yuksekgonul et. al. ascribe human-interpretable concepts such as “fur” and “snout” to the features learned by modern deep learning models.
-The example above shows the concepts "color: white" and "size: 3-5in" which are discovered by an existing technique for the CLIP model on a dataset composed of bird images ([CUB](https://www.vision.caltech.edu/datasets/cub_200_2011/)):
+The example above shows the concepts "color: white" and "size: 3-5in" which are discovered by an existing technique for the CLIP model on a dataset composed of bird images ([CUB](https://www.vision.caltech.edu/datasets/cub_200_2011/)).

-We can see that the individual concepts look reasonable, while adding the concept representations together produces an unidentifiable concept which we label "?".
 Many prior works, such as [IBD](https://openaccess.thecvf.com/content_ECCV_2018/papers/Antonio_Torralba_Interpretable_Basis_Decomposition_ECCV_2018_paper.pdf) from Zhou et. al. and recently [TextSpan](https://openreview.net/pdf?id=5Ca9sSzuDp) from Gandelsman et. al., use these discovered concepts to approximately reconstruct the hidden representation of a model.
 This means that an image of a dog should be roughly encoded as a sum of the concepts for “fur”, “snout”, “four legs”, and “tail”.
-While the qualitative examples of individual concepts, as shown above, seem to show that the individual concepts correspond closely to human interpretable concepts, adding them together to compose them does not actually compose the concepts for the PCA method.
+In the example of concepts shown at the top of the page for the PCA method, we see that the individual concepts look reasonable, while composing the concept representations with addition produces an unidentifiable concept (it seems to be neither white nor small birds) which we label "?".

 Our method, which we introduce later, does in fact discover concepts which compose through addition:
 <figure>